EC notice to Mamata Banerjee over remarks against central forces | Law-Order

 The chief minister has been asked to respond to the notice by 11 am on Saturday.

-''... prima facie, completely false, provocative and intemperate statements made by Mamata Banerjee... attempts to berate and vilify Central Paramilitary Forces during electoral process are causing extreme demoralisation amongst ranks and file of these forces, who have been rendering a yeoman's service since late 80s elections after elections and have made a commendable contribution, especially in ensuring area domination and causing deterrence for anti-social hooligans by their sheer presence thereby playing a major role in assisting ECI to conduct free, fair, transparent and accessible elections,'' the notice read.
+''... prima facie, completely false, provocative and intemperate statements made by Mamata Banerjee... attempts to berate and vilify Central Paramilitary Forces during electoral process are causing extreme demoralisation amongst ranks and file of these forces, who have been rendering a yeoman's service since late 80s elections after elections and have made a commendable contribution, especially in ensuring area domination and causing deterrence for anti-social hooligans by their sheer presence,'' the notice read.

+It said the Central Paramilitary Forces are playing a major role in assisting the ECI to conduct free, fair, transparent and accessible elections.

-Citing her statements on central forces, the notice said ''Far more discouraging is the fact that Ms Banerjee has been trying to make an emotional pitch for women voters to go to the extent of inciting them to attack the personnel of CPFs (central police forces).
+Citing her statements on central forces, the notice said, ''Far more discouraging is the fact that Ms Banerjee has been trying to make an emotional pitch for women voters to go to the extent of inciting them to attack personnel of CPFs (central police forces).

+The notice quoted Banerjee's statement, ''Who gave so much power to them that the central police are threatening the women without allowing them to cast their votes?
+I saw the same thing in 2019.
+I saw the same thing in 2016''.

+''...And if CAPF create disturbances, I tell you ladies, a group of you go and restrain (gherao) them while another group will go to cast their votes.
+Don't waste your vote.
+If you engage yourself only in restraining them they will be happy that you did not cast your vote.
+This is their plan.
+It is the plan of BJP. ''And your plan will he that you will not be scared if they try to intimidate you coming to your village on the one hand, on the other you just talk to them.
+Talking to them will be tantamount to restrain them.
+You don't have to gherao them literally,'' Banerjee was quoted in the notice.

 This is the second notice to Banerjee in the last few of days.
-On Wednesday it had issued her a notice over her alleged appeal for votes along communal lines, saying it was in violation of the model code and the Representation of the People Act.
+On Wednesday, the poll body had issued her a notice over her alleged appeal for votes along communal lines, saying it was in violation of the model code and the Representation of the People Act.

 The notice said going by the statements made by her on March 28 and April 7, ''and the historicity of the subsequent statements... it is more than obvious that Ms Banerjee... has been consistent in berating and demoralising the Central Para Military Forces, who often played a significant role in assisting concerned state government and governments of union territories in restoration of law and order ...''
 It said the Trinamool Congress and Banerjee have adopted a pattern to vilify the central forces.